Overview - the current phase of this programme has now ended

-The Civil Society Support Programme (CSSP) is a capacity development programme supporting Ethiopia’s civil society and its contribution to the government’s policies and strategies for national development, poverty reduction and advancement of good governance.
+The Civil Society Support Programme (CSSP) was a capacity development programme supporting Ethiopia’s civil society and its contribution to the government’s policies and strategies for national development, poverty reduction and advancement of good governance.

 When we say poverty reduction, sustainable development, these are the outcomes we want to achieve through CSSP [...]
 These outcomes cannot be achieved without addressing issues of women and girls [...]

-CSSP places particular emphasis on supporting gender equality and reducing violence against women and has direct benefits for women, including challenging attitudes towards gender based-violence, strengthening livelihoods and supporting rights of women prisoners and their children.
+CSSP placed particular emphasis on supporting gender equality and reducing violence against women and has direct benefits for women, including challenging attitudes towards gender based-violence, strengthening livelihoods and supporting rights of women prisoners and their children.